minagawah/iced-dynamic-import-sample/README.md

 Notice the above is not very straight foward...
 Why am I passing an argument?
-Well, it has to do with: _Where am I serving WASM files from_
+Well, it has to do with where WASM files are being served.

-If I were serving them from site's directory root, then I wouldn't need an argument at all:
+If I served JS and WASM assets from site's directory root, then I wouldn't need any arguments at all:

 ```js
 init()
 ```

 However, I am serving my WASM from a subdirectory:
 http://tokyo800.jp/mina/iced-dynanamic  /

-Without specifying the path, it would fetch the following:
+Without specifying the path, it would fetch the following (which doesn't exist):
 http://tokyo800.jp/echo-bot/echo-bot_bg.wasm
-which does not exist.
 Instead, I want this:
 http://tokyo800.jp/mina/iced-dynamic/wasm/echo-bot/echo-bot_bg.wasm

 WHen pass is not given, it will fetch for the absolute path,